katryl-yh/data_modelling_katrin_rylander_de24/exercises/exercise_1.md

 e)

 The current layout od my database does not allow to satisfy the condition that a doctor can work at several departments and several hospitals.
-It do not get correct results when querying after join operations.
+I do not get correct results when querying after join operations.
 I will try to solve this problem by introducting another table:

 DoctorDepartmentHospital